Kayli/logspub/philosophy/philosophy.md

     - 'we know that the only way to avoid error is to detect it and the only way to detect it is to be free to inquire'

-## relativism, antirealism
+## relativism, antirealism, solipsism

+- naive relativism
-- standards of truth, rationality, and ethical right and wrong vary greatly between cultures and historical epochs
+  - there is no universal criteria for picking best between standards of truth, rationality, and ethical right and wrong, as they vary greatly between cultures and historical epochs
-  - there are no universal criteria for picking best between them
+  - promotes tolerance and understanding of cultural diversity
+  - but makes it difficult to critique harmful practices or to establish any common ground for dialogue and improvement across different cultures

+- solipsism
+  - ontological (metaphysical): мир = мое представление

+  - epistemological
+    - only one's own mind is sure to exist
+    - knowledge of anything outside one's own mind is uncertain

+  - semantic
+    - meanings and understandings are inherently private and subjective
+      - rooted in the individual's own mind
+    - idea of a shared or common language becomes problematic
+    - misunderstandings and ambiguities in communication may be seen as inevitable

+  - ethical (axiological): my world is the only moral one

+  - methodological
+    - my consciousness is the source of inquiry
+    - decarte's 'i think therefore i am' approach

+  - культурный
+    - belief or attitude that one's own culture is the only one that is worth understanding
+      - or truly exists
+    - often leads to a disregard or devaluation of other cultures

 ## pragmatism